Control Data Corporation: STAR-100 design

-In addition to the redesign of the 8600, CDC had another project called the CDC STAR-100 under way, led by Cray's former collaborator on the 6600/7600, Jim Thornton.
-Unlike the 8600's "four computers in one box" solution to the speed problem, the STAR was a new design using a unit that we know today as the vector processor.
+The CDC STAR-100 project was led by Jim Thornton, Cray's former collaborator on the CDC 6600/760 series.
+Unlike the 8600's "four computers in one box" solution to the speed problem, the STAR-100 had a new design using a vector processor.
 By highly pipelining mathematical instructions with purpose-built instructions and hardware, mathematical processing is dramatically improved in a machine that was otherwise slower than a 7600.
-Although the particular set of problems it would be best at solving was limited compared to the general-purpose 7600, it was for solving exactly these problems that customers would buy CDC machines.